bertolinocastro/logbuch/README.md

 ## Pandoc conversion

-As Logbuch aims to be an easy-to-use and portable program, `Pandoc` showed to be the best tool for typing conversion, as it allows you to write your notes in many markup languages and convert it to many others.
+As Logbuch aims to be an easy-to-use and portable program, `pandoc` showed to be the best tool for text conversion, as it allows you to write your notes in many markup languages and convert them to many others.

 For the default procedure defined by me when developing Logbuch, I made all tests and integration with `pandoc`'s `markdown` as input format and `latex` as output one.
-If you try to use any other format, please let me know whether it worked and what problems you faced through and [Issue](https://github.com/bertolinocastro/logbuch/issues).
+If you try to use any other format, please let me know whether it worked and what problems you faced through an [issue](#issues-and-desired-features).

-Besides that, Logbuch uses `pandoc` at three different steps when before compiling to _LaTeX_.
+Besides that, Logbuch uses `pandoc` at three different steps before compiling to _LaTeX_.

 1. [___Subject___ conversion](#subject-conversion)
 2. [___Project___ conversion](#project-conversion)